 5. Ezra & Gil

-A Northern Quarter staple for over five years now, Ezra & Gil is run by Alison Creely, whose venture has been so successful in Manchester, the city is getting a second site on Peter Street this year.
+A Northern Quarter staple for over five years now, Ezra & Gil is run by Alison Creely, whose venture has been so successful in Manchester, the city gained a second site on Peter Street last year.
 Ezra & Gil is well-known for its bustling cafe atmosphere, delicious coffee and homely brunch dishes.
 Ezra & Gil, 20 Hilton Street, M1 1FR.

 6. Sweet Mandarin